nus-cs2103-AY2324S1/tp/docs/UserGuide.md

    - `addPerson n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a new contact named `John Doe` with the specified details.

-   - `deletePerson 3` : Deletes the 3rd contact shown in the current contact list.
+   - `deletePerson 3` : Deletes the 3rd person shown in the current contact list.

    - `findTask caterer` : Finds all tasks with the word `caterer` in their title or note.